 Understanding this facet of opioid action suggests new ways we can address pain: combining non-opioid analgesics with other non-pharmacological therapies which target the brain.
 One of the most promising approaches is the use of music for pain management.

-We at Sync Project have developed a personalized music platform for ameliorating pain.
-We are confirming the efficacy of personalized music as an adjunctive analgesic (as has already been demonstrated many times).
+We at Sync Project have developed for ameliorating pain.
+We are confirming the efficacy of personalized music as an (as has already been ).
 Furthermore, music has been used to manage pain for centuries and, more recently, a strong evidence base in music therapy has shown music to be an effective treatment for pain.
 Working with some of the world’s top neuroscientists and musicians, we at Sync Project also seek to validate the neural mechanisms by which personalized music is providing relief.

 While we’re focused on developing personalized music programs for pain management, other non-pharmacological modalities show promise.
-One modality is virtual reality (VR), with which doctors at pain clinics are seeing positive results in pain severity scores.
+One modality is virtual reality (VR), with which in pain severity scores.
 Mindfulness-Based Stress Reduction (MBSR) techniques, which were originally developed to help patients with chronic pain, are also being tested in large-scale clinical trials.